iKlsR/pxl-paintr/README.md

 ESC - to quit

-W - save to current directory
+S - save to current directory

 #Notes